 Experienced Attorneys for Real Estate Contract Disputes in Myrtle Beach South Carolina

 A Myrtle Beach law firm assisting with a wide range of real estate legal matters

-Since 1979, the team at DesChamps Law Firm has helped clients throughout the Myrtle Beach area with a wide range of real estate disputes, providing tenacious, detail-oriented service as we’ve worked to resolve tough legal issues for individuals, businesses and organizations.
-We leverage that experience for you, assisting with challenges related to breach of contract, zoning disputes, implied warranty and more.
+Since 1979, the team at DesChamps Law Firm has helped clients throughout Myrtle Beach and the Grand Stand area with a wide range of real estate disputes, providing tenacious, detail-oriented service as we’ve worked to resolve tough legal issues for individuals, businesses and organizations.

 Common types of real estate disputes

 Real estate transactions can be complex, often involving different types of policies, laws and legal obligations.
 Although most real estate transactions proceed without any problems, some situations require us to engage in litigation to settle disputes.
 We help with many different types of real estate disputes, and some of the most common issues include the following:

 - Breach of contract.
 Any lease or purchase and sale agreement is a form of contract.
-When one of the parties indicated in a contract does not fulfill agreed-upon obligations, that party may be found in breach of the contract.
+When one of the parties does not fulfill agreed-upon obligations, that party may be in breach of the contract.
 We can assist you with taking the necessary actions to protect your rights and remedy your loss if this happens to you.

 - Specific Performance.
 When one party to a real estate contract does not meet the contractual obligations, it may be possible for a specific performance action to force the individual to meet the obligation.
 Let us guide you though this complicated process.